-Software updates are a long process, which require a partnership between the software developer, the device manufacturer, and T-Mobile.
-After the software is initially developed, the device manufacturer works with T-Mobile to customize the software for the specific device.
+Creating software updates is a long process that require a partnership between the software developer, the device manufacturer, and T-Mobile.
+After the software is developed, the device manufacturer works with T-Mobile to customize the software for the specific device.

 Additionally, the software must be developed to support your specific phone, special phone software overlays (like HTC Sense or Samsung TouchWiz), the T-Mobile network, and preloaded apps and services like Visual Voicemail and Wi-Fi Calling.
 T-Mobile also partners with the manufacturer to add improvements and fixes.

 Once the manufacturer creates a version to test, called a release candidate, they send it to T-Mobile for testing.
 The test period is usually two weeks, and it is usually conducted by selected T-Mobile employees.